 17. How often do I have to update the ZP4 DVD-ROM?
 You only have to purchase a current unexpired ZP4 disc if you want to generate CASS form 3553 or if you require multi-employee access.
 Since any monthly ZP4 DVD-ROM edition actually expires after two months, purchasing only six editions per year (every other month) allows unlimited CASS form generation and continuous multi-employee access, year round.
 However, with careful planning, many mailers can update ZP4 even less frequently.
 That's because once an address list is processed by ZP4, that particular list will qualify for ZIP + 4 postage discounts for 180 days (or for carrier route discounts for 90 days) before having to be reprocessed, but only if you freeze your address list and don't add, change, or delete any records.

-In theory, you can use a current ZP4 DVD-ROM, clean your list, print a CASS form, and mail for 180 days (or 90 days if using carrier routes) using the same CASS form for each mailing before you have to reprocess your list with ZP4 again.
-In reality, you'll probably constantly add, change, and delete records in your list (which obsoletes the CASS form), so you typically need to reclean and reprocess before each mailing in order to generate an accurate CASS form.
+In theory, you can use a current ZP4 DVD-ROM, clean your list, print a CASS form, and mail for 180 days (or 90 days if using carrier routes) using the same CASS form for each mailing before you have to reprocess your list with ZP4 again, as long as you don't change any records in your list.
+In reality, you'll probably constantly add, change, and delete records (which obsoletes the CASS form), so you typically need to reclean and reprocess before each mailing in order to generate an accurate CASS form.
 At the time you clean and process your list, you must use an unexpired edition of the ZIP + 4 database.

 A new database is available every month, but is considered expired by the Postal Service after two months, so you need to use a ZP4 DVD-ROM that covers the two-month period in which you clean your list and print a CASS form.
 Using a database to assign ZIP + 4 codes or carrier route numbers for postal discounts is prohibited after a database expires.
 DPV, LACSLink, SuiteLink, and eLOT outputs can't be generated with an expired disc edition.
 DirectDPV, RDI, and Geo outputs expire 30 days before the ZIP+4 database.

 18. What are DPV, LACSLink, SuiteLink, DirectDPV, eLOT, and Geo?
 DPV is a Postal Service database included on the ZP4 DVD-ROM and used to enhance address validation.
 Without DPV, ZP4 can only determine a candidate ZIP + 4 code for an address.
 With DPV, ZP4 can also determine whether the address is a valid location where mail is actually delivered.
-For more details, see this description of DPV.
 ZP4 is the first product ever certified by the Postal Service for DPV processing.

 LACSLink is the Postal Service database that allows ZP4 to automatically perform conversions from one address style to another, typically from a rural-style box number to a street name (for example, RR 1 BOX 127A is converted to 17255 SCENIC RD).
 House and Post Office box renumbering and street renaming are also handled by LACSLink.